-While still flowering, the Echinacea, is fading to a soft, beigey-pink and falling over on top of other plants.
+While still flowering, my purple coneflowers are fading to a soft, beigey-pink and falling over on top of other plants.

 There are a few other plants I started cleaning up and cutting back to neaten up the gardens’ appearance, but overall, the work is pretty light.

-My Knockout Roses will get fed one more time before the season ends.
+My roses will get fed one more time before the season ends.

 One feeding lasts about six weeks, so that should keep them blooming through October.